Innovia Metro: Toronto

 In 1981, the Toronto Transit Commission (TTC) was planning to build a streetcar line serving the city's eastern district of Scarborough, but the Ontario provincial government convinced it, by threatening to withhold funding, to switch to the Innovia ART 100 technology.
 This would act as a demonstration system for other transit operators considering buying the trains.
 In exchange, the government agreed to pay for any cost overruns over the original LRT costs.
-The 7 km six-station Scarborough RT line opened in March 1985.
+The 7 km six-station Scarborough RT (now called Line 3 Scarborough) line opened in March 1985.

 Although its Innovia ART 100 trains are capable of driving themselves, the TTC chose to run them semi-automatically with operators on board in order to keep peace with their main union.
 This conversion proved much more difficult than imagined; the small confines of the Innovia ART 100 car meant that the traditional Toronto solution of taking up the front-right corner of the cab left too little room for the operator to work in, and the entire front of the car had to be used up, reducing seating.
 Additionally, the Innovia ART 100 control system was based on "dumb" cars and "smart" control centres, so there was no system on the train itself for control or presenting information.
 These systems had to be retrofitted and were the cause of considerable expense and confusion.

 Entering operation, the problems continued.
-The braking system had been designed to be fully automated, but was now being operated by manual control, and the brakes were being over-applied.
+The braking system had been designed to be fully automated but was now being operated by manual control, and the brakes were being over-applied.
 This led to problems with the wheels being rubbed flat in spots when the brakes were applied too strongly, producing buzzing noises when running at speed.
 Since the vehicles were brand-new, the TTC did not have a machine capable of grinding the small-diameter wheels, and one had to be purchased for $1.5 million.
 Another $250,000 was needed for a rail grinder to remove "totally unexpected rail corrugations".
 Additionally, the cars were found to be incapable of turning the short radius, 18 m turning loop at one end of the line, in spite of UTDC's claims it could, which was going to have to be re-built at a cost of about $6 million.
 Instead, this portion of the track was simply abandoned.